cthop/SortingComparisonQuery/README.md

 # Sorting Algorithm Comparison

+## Update
+I believe the custom algorithm may be a variation of quick sort.

 ## Project Overview
 This repository presents a comprehensive comparison between standard sorting algorithms and custom-developed algorithms.
 The focus is on evaluating and comparing the performance of these algorithms under a variety of conditions and data sets.